V-2 rocket: Development history

 During the late 1920s, a young Wernher von Braun bought a copy of Hermann Oberth's book, Die Rakete zu den Planetenräumen (The Rocket into Interplanetary Spaces).
 In 1928 a Raketenrummel or "Rocket Rumble" fad in the popular media was initiated by Fritz von Opel and Max Valier, a collaborator of Oberth, by experimenting with rockets, including public demonstrations of manned rocket cars and rocket planes.
-The “Rocket Rumble” was highly influential on von Braun as a teenage space enthusiast.
-He was so enthusiastic after seeing one of the public Opel-RAK rocket car demonstrations, that he constructed and launched his own homemade toy rocket car on a crowded sidewalk and was later taken in for questioning by the local police, until released to his father for disciplinary action.
+The "Rocket Rumble" was highly influential on von Braun as a teenage space enthusiast.
+He was so enthusiastic after seeing one of the public Opel-RAK rocket car demonstrations, that he constructed and launched his own homemade toy rocket car (known as the Ein Digen Cycle) on a crowded sidewalk and was later taken in for questioning by the local police, until released to his father for disciplinary action.

 Starting in 1930, von Braun attended the Technische Hochschule in Charlottenburg (now Technische Universität Berlin), where he assisted Oberth in liquid-fueled rocket motor tests.
 Von Braun was working on his doctorate when the Nazi Party gained power in Germany.
 An artillery captain, Walter Dornberger, arranged an Ordnance Department research grant for von Braun, who from then on worked next to Dornberger's existing solid-fuel rocket test site at Kummersdorf.
 Von Braun's thesis, Construction, Theoretical, and Experimental Solution to the Problem of the Liquid Propellant Rocket (dated 16 April 1934), was kept classified by the German Army and was not published until 1960.
 By the end of 1934 his group had launched multiple rockets, two of which reached heights of 2.2 and 3.5 km, respectively.

 At the time, many Germans were interested in American physicist Robert H. Goddard's research.
 Before 1939, German engineers and scientists occasionally contacted Goddard directly with technical questions.
 Von Braun used Goddard's plans from various journals and incorporated them into the building of the Aggregate (A) series of rockets, named for the German word for mechanism or mechanical system.

 After successes at Kummersdorf with the first two Aggregate series rockets, Braun and Walter Riedel began thinking of a much larger rocket in the summer of 1936, based on a projected 25000 kg thrust engine.
 In addition, Dornberger specified the military requirements needed to include a 1-ton payload, a range of 172 miles with a dispersion of 2 or 3 miles, and transportable using road vehicles.